joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/07/world/middleeast/israel-iran-oil-strikes.html

 **Vincent Trocheck on staying with Rangers past the trade deadline: 'It is what it is'**\
-`The Rangers center, who had been bracing for the possibility that he might be traded, returned to the ice with New York Saturday.`\
+`The Rangers center, who had been bracing for the possibility he might be traded, returned to the ice with New York on Saturday.`\
 https://nytimes.com/athletic/7097781/2026/03/07/vincent-trocheck-rangers-nhl-trade-deadline/

 **Smoking Jars of Metal and Fuses Thrown at Protest Near Mayor’s House**\